MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ## About GPU partitioning

-Many machine learning or other compute workloads, such as Azure Virtual Desktop on Azure Stack HCI (preview) may not need a dedicated GPU.
-For such workloads, you can use the GPU partitioning feature that allows you to share a physical GPU device with multiple VMs.
+GPU partitioning allows you to share a physical GPU device with multiple virtual machines (VMs).
 With GPU partitioning or GPU virtualization, each VM gets a dedicated fraction of the GPU instead of the entire GPU.
-This sharing can help lower the total cost of ownership (TCO) for your GPU devices.

 The GPU partitioning feature uses the [Single Root IO Virtualization (SR-IOV) interface](/windows-hardware/drivers/network/overview-of-single-root-i-o-virtualization--sr-iov-), which provides a hardware-backed security boundary with predictable performance for each VM.
 Each VM can access only the GPU resources dedicated to them and the secure hardware partitioning prevents unauthorized access by other VMs.